mihaicris-adoreme/cordial-ios-sdk/README.md

     // Any Cordial push notification handler call
 }
 ```

+Cordial SDK lets your application configure itself for push notifications and displays and tracks push notifications from Cordial when they are manually passed in by the app.
+In this case the app should send the token to the SDK once it’s received and pass push notifications sent by Cordial to the SDK.
+This option should be used when you have multiple push notifications sources, for example, if your backend is sending push notifications itself.
+Note, it is really important to pass the token otherwise the SDK will not be tracking any user behaviour on the device.

 To handle Cordial push notifications after enable support of multiple notification providers you need to do four additional steps: